-Fruit Tree & Vine Care Calendar
+Fruit Tree and Vine Care Calendar

 - Prune trees during dormancy.
 See our Fruit Tree Pruning Care Guide to identify fruiting wood.
 If you are unsure, it’s okay not to prune until spring when the tree is in bloom.
-See #12 for apricots.
+See #12 for Apricots.

 - Apply dormant sprays after pruning.
 Do not spray once trees are in leaf.
 See our Dormant Spray Schedule Care Guide for specific sprays.
 Thorough coverage is essential.
-See #1 for peaches.
+See #1 for Peaches

-- To prevent Eutypa, prune apricots in August or September or at least 30 days before the first rains.
+- To prevent Eutypa, prune Apricots in August or September or at least 30 days before the first rains.
 Symptoms of Eutypa include dieback of large limbs.
 Currently, summer pruning is the only preventive.

 Adapted from Ogawa & English (1991), Diseases of Temperate Zone Tree Fruit & Nut Crops, UC Extension Publication 3345 and Flint (1998), Pests of the Garden and Small Farm, 2nd Ed., UC Extension Publication 3332.
 These publications can be ordered from the San Mateo County Office of the University of California Cooperative Extension at 650-726-9059.
 Please also see our Information Sheets for Individual Fruit Trees.